syamfarh/tp/docs/UserGuide.md

   ![add format](images/add-UG/addinvalidemail.png)

-If a parameter is specified multiple times (e.g., --name John --name Doe), an error should indicate that the parameter can only be specified once.
+If a parameter you enter is specified multiple times (e.g., --name John --name Doe), an error should indicate that the parameter can only be specified once.

 * You should see this error message: